rknuus/caspr/README.rst

 supported.

-As the multi-stage descriptions are structured in many different ways, the tool is not be able to correctly process all possible geocache descriptions.
+As the multi-stage descriptions are structured in many different ways, the tool is not able to correctly process all possible geocache descriptions.
 In this case the tool tries to support you as much as possible.